nurislam03/agent/README.md

 # agent
-A simple service to manage our daily tasks and its associated chat history
+A simple service to manage our daily tasks and its associated chat history.